Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Discussion

+If the SI paradigm and the birdie-like alignment mechanism are correct, these disks with broad regions of azimuthal polarization pattern require broad regions of SI \textit{and} $\epsilon \gtrsim 1$ in the midplane.
+Measuring grain alignment in rings versus gaps will be an important comparison.
+If gaps are truly dust-poor near the midplane, with $\epsilon \ll 1$, and the dust feedback is extremely weak, then we would expect the radial pattern that resembles that from the NSH equilibrium limit (Fig.~\ref{fig:pol2d}b).
+However, gaps are not guaranteed to have $\epsilon \ll 1$ because of dust settling.
+Along with simulations that fully consider radially varying the pressure gradients, empirical guidance from high angular resolution observations that can resolve rings and gaps will be valuable.

-Several other sources, while studied in less detail, also show the azimuthally oriented polarization pattern, like HL Tau, that is consistent with azimuthally aligned, prolate grains, including Class I IRS~63 \citep{Sadavoy2019ApJS..245....2S}, other Class II sources, like AS~209 \citep{Mori2019ApJ...883...16M, Harrison2021ApJ...908..141H}, Haro 6-13 \citep{Harrison2019ApJ...877L...2H, Harrison2024ApJ...967...40H}, DG~Tau \citep{Harrison2019ApJ...877L...2H}, V892~Tau \citep{Harrison2024ApJ...967...40H}, GG~Tau \citep{Tang2023ApJ...947L...5T}, and even a high mass star GGD~27 MM1 \citep{Girart2018ApJ...856L..27G}.
-Several binaries or triples also show azimuthally oriented polarization patterns, including L1448 IRS3 \citep{Looney2025ApJ...985..148L}, BHB~07-11 \citep{Fourkas2026ApJ...999....4F}, and HD~142527 \citep{Ohashi2025NatAs...9..526O}.
-However, several other sources do not show similar polarization patterns \citep[e.g.][]{Hull2018ApJ...860...82H, Dent2019MNRAS.482L..29D}.
-It is unclear if the contrast is due to a lack of SI or if the signature of aligned grains are hidden by scattering.
-Given how we can infer the presense of SI or the magnetic field (or large $\St$ grains in steady state, though unlikely) through polarization, all of which have significant importance in understanding disk evolution and planet formation, further discovery awaits from using instruments sensitive to millimeter wave polarization, as exemplified by ALMA, the Very Large Array (VLA), and eventually ngVLA.
+However, several other sources do not show similar polarization patterns, but only the pattern expected of scattering \citep[e.g.][]{Hull2018ApJ...860...82H, Dent2019MNRAS.482L..29D}.
+It is unclear whether the contrast is due to a complete lack of SI or the signature of aligned grains is simply hidden by scattering.
+Given how we can infer the presense of SI or the magnetic field (or large $\St$ grains in steady state, though unlikely) through polarization, all of which have significant importance in understanding disk evolution and planet formation, further discovery awaits from using instruments sensitive to millimeter-wave polarization, as exemplified by ALMA, the Very Large Array (VLA), and eventually ngVLA.